EarthObservationSimulator/instrupy/docs/synthetic_aperture_radar_desc.rst

 2. :code:`"@type":"Fixed"`

 A fixed swath size (less than the swath illuminated by the main-lobe) is considered.
 The swath size to be used is to be input by the user.
 Deafult is 10km.
+If the specified fixed-swath size is more then the illuminated swath size, the illuminated swath size shall be considered.

 .. csv-table:: Expected parameters
    :header: Parameter, Data type, Units, Description